 So prices are relatively low for tickets and hotel accommodations until the last week of December, and there is less crowding at the attractions.
 We can also help you book your flight tickets and train tickets online.

-Our clients can design their own tour to Harbin and other Chinese locations.
+You can also design your own tour to Harbin and other Chinese locations.
 Tell us where you want to go and what you'd like to do, and we can plan out your tour and arrange your tickets, accommodations, and travel.